mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   +<Span>Create a user</Span>
   ```

 - The following `classes` and style overrides keys were removed: "colorInherit", "colorPrimary", "colorSecondary", "colorTextPrimary", "colorTextSecondary", "colorError", "displayInline" and "displayBlock".
 These props are now considered part of the system, not on the `Typography` component itself.
-If you still wish to add overrides for them, you can use the `theme.components.Typogrpahy.variants` options.
+If you still wish to add overrides for them, you can use the `theme.components.MuiTypography.variants` options.
 For example

   ```diff
   const theme = createMuiTheme({